The Maine Agenda › Golf & Racquet Sports

 The clearest way to understand what private membership buys is to price the alternative, which does publish everything.
 Public and municipal golf in Greater Portland is genuinely affordable and completely upfront.
 Val Halla in Cumberland, the 18-hole course owned by the town, posts its 2026 rates plainly: 56 dollars to walk 18 holes on a weekday, 80 dollars with a cart, and a 10-play greens-fee pass for 520 dollars.
 Town residents, seniors 65 and over, and military get 10 percent off.
 The town also sells a season pass through a form it releases each spring, with a waitlist.
 Those are real, current, verifiable numbers you can plan a summer around.

 Play a busy season on public courses and you might spend one to two thousand dollars in greens and cart fees.
-That is your baseline.
+That is your baseline, and you can put a real number on it: forty weekday walking rounds at the posted 2026 public rates runs about $2,240, using the verified rate cards in what golf actually costs near Portland.
 A private membership costs more, often several times more once the initiation fee is amortized, and what the extra money buys is not just golf.
 It is a guaranteed tee sheet without booking a week out, a practice facility, pool and racket and dining access, a social calendar, and a place your family treats as a second home.
 Whether that is worth it is a real question, and the honest way to answer it is to compare a full private cost against what you would otherwise spend at the area's best public courses.

 Equity versus non-equity, in dollars